Documenting Dutch Culture

 Department of Communication

 Lynette Holman is an associate professor of journalism at App State.
 She was a Roy H. Park Fellow at UNC-Chapel Hill and earned her Ph.D. from the School of Journalism and Mass Communication in December of 2010.
 Before going back to school, she was a journalist for more that 10 years, with most of her career spent at The Virginian-Pilot in Norfolk, Virginia.
-She teaches Intro to Journalism, Intro to Media Publishing, Multimedia Storytelling, Photojournalism, Advanced Design for Digital Storytelling, and Journalism Ethics in the communication department.
+She teaches Journalism Matters: An Introduction to New Literacy and News Writing, Intro to Media Publishing, Multimedia Storytelling, Photojournalism, Advanced Design for Digital Storytelling, and Journalism Ethics in the communication department.

 How to Apply